wiredmind/clientvpn-builder/README.md

 In addition to specifying parameters on the command line, this tool takes input from the pipeline, which allows it to read required parameters from a text file, CSV file, even SQL database.
 It can be completely automated.

 ## Examples
 Import entries from CSV file and pipe to BuildVpnClientConfig.ps1.
-Check out `clientlist.csv` for reference.
+Check out `examples\clientlist.csv` for reference.
 ```
 Import-Csv .\examples\clientlist.csv | .\BuildVpnClientConfig.ps1
 ```